Adobe Stock / V. J. Matthew

-Summer can put the stress on containers, so you want to make the right choices up front.
+Summer can put the stress on plant containers, so you want to make the right choices up front.
 Plasky’s wise advice is “know yourself and know your pots.”
 Is your life so busy that you sometimes forget to water?
 Opt for fiberglass rather than clay.
 “It will hold water longer,” she explains.
 Even if you feel fairly confident going the clay route, select something of ample proportions.
 Small clay pots will be constantly thirsty.
 Similarly, make smart choices with plant material that you love.
 Don’t settle for less.

-Not all annuals are great in containers long term.
+Not all annuals are great in plant containers long term.
 Plasky steers customers away from petunias, lobelias, and bacopas for summer containers.
 They tend to look magnificent in spring and early summer, but they lose oomph by midsummer.
 “These plants are heavy feeders, high maintenance, and unforgiving if you fail to water,” she says.
 “Over the long haul, they’re not a good choice.”

 Some plants perform primarily in spring’s cooler temperatures and then go into a lull when hot weather hits.
 They might be great options early in the season, but they will need changing out if you want to dazzle your friends and neighbors during the sizzle of summer.
 Nemesias, alyssums, pansies, violas, and Cape daisies (osteospermums) like to keep their cool — hot temperatures shut down their bud production.
 Sure, you can cut them back and often enjoy a repeat late-summer show, but when the heat is up, they’ll let you down.